 Based on research outputs and impacts, Economics at GRIPS has consistently ranked Third in Japan.

 For JISPA scholars, GRIPS offers One year Macroeconomic Policy Program and Two year Macroeconomic Policy Program (MEP).
 One year MEP requires 34 credits for graduation and grants a Master of Public Policy; Two year MEP requires 44 credits and grants a Master of Arts in Public Economics.
 Qualified candidates with strong competency who are higly motivated to complete an intensive one year program are encouraged to apply for One year MEP.
 Qualified candidates who have flexible working schedules, willing to devote more time to thesis writing, and have a desire to develop more advanced analytical skills, are welcomed to Two year MEP.

-The MEP is supported by full time faculty and visiting lectures.
-About 20 full time faculty members consist of the core faculty of the program.
-The core faculty includes not only Japanese professors, but also international scholars.
-Faculty at GRIPS include both members with solid academic trainings and outstanding publication records as well as practitioners with extensive experiences in civil services and public policy management.
-All of them are committed to educating new generational of policy makers and have rich experiences in teaching and thesis supervisions.
+The MEP is supported by full time faculty and visiting lecturers.
+About 20 full time faculty members, many of which are international scholars, form the core faculty of the program.
+The faculty at GRIPS include both members with solid academic trainings and outstanding publication records as well as practitioners with extensive experiences in civil services and public policy management.
+All of them are committed to educating new generations of policy makers and have rich experiences in teaching and thesis supervisions.

-Students of Macroeconomic Policy Programs must take the following seven courses: Macroeconomics I, II; Microeconomics I, II; International Finance, Public Economics, Introduction to Applied Econometrics, and Introduction to Public Policy Studies.
+All MEP students must take the following seven courses: Macroeconomics I &II, Microeconomics I & II, International Finance, Introduction to Applied Econometrics, and Introduction to Public Policy Studies.

-One year MEP students are required to write a policy paper (4 credits); Two year MEP students are required to write a master thesis (8credits).
-Both policy paper and thesis writings will be supervised by core faculty members with thesis seminars.
+One year MEP students are required to write a policy paper; Two year MEP students are required to write a master’s thesis.
+Both policy paper and thesis writings will be supervised by core faculty members through thesis seminars.